Temperature Control Overview

 Technology Improvements

-12V AC systems – dramatically more efficient than previous-generation AC units, allowing longer use on battery power alone.
-These units often aren’t as powerful as their 120V counterparts, but they do cool effectively and can allow you to stay off grid longer
+• 12V, 24v, and 48v AC systems – dramatically more efficient than previous-generation AC units, allowing longer use on battery power alone.
+These units often aren’t as powerful as their 120V counterparts, but they do cool effectively and can allow you to stay off grid longer while still keeping cool.

 In short, AC is still a luxury in van life, but it’s becoming a more realistic option thanks to efficiency improvements, better battery systems, and compact designs.
 For the right traveler, it can be the difference between enduring the heat and enjoying the journey.